Machine Learning Estimation of Maximum Vertical Velocity from Radar: Results and discussion

 \subsection{Bulk model assessment on WoFS data}

-Training the 300 model configurations (100 per experiment) took more than 500 hours of continuous training on NVIDIA A100s.
+Training the 300 model configurations (100 per experiment) took more than 500 hours of continuous training on a University of Oklahoma owned computer cluster of NVIDIA A100s.
 The \textit{2dmax} and \textit{2d24f} models were trained on two A100s while the \textit{3d} was trained on four A100s (40GB RAM per card).
 The best hyperparameter set for each experiment is chosen using the validation set $R^{2}$ value.
 All metrics described in the previous section are calculated using the test set (2020; Figure 3) and are summarized in Table 1.